naveen-98/DDOS-Java/README.md

 # DDOS-Java
-Java code used to create DDOS Attack.
+Java Code is used to create DDOS Attack.

 This is totally a DDOS attack I did.
 And this was done for educational purposes only.
 The language used for this is Java.
 This shows how to do a DDoS attack in a very simple and small way.